HTTP-RPC/Kilo/README.md

 }
 ```

 The `ResultSetAdapter` class provides access to the contents of a JDBC result set via the `Iterable` interface.
 Individual rows are represented by `Map` instances produced by the adapter's iterator.
-The results could be mapped to a list of `Pet` instances and returned to the caller:
+The results could be mapped to a list of `Pet` instances and returned to the caller, or used as the data dictionary for a template document:

 ```java
 return results.stream().map(result -> BeanAdapter.coerce(result, Pet.class)).toList();
 ```

-Alternatively, they could be serialized to JSON or CSV, or used as the data dictionary for a template document:

 ```java
 var templateEncoder = new TemplateEncoder(getClass().getResource("pets.html"), resourceBundle);